Travel Policy

 • Only 1 expense report may be submitted per guest trip

-• All expenses related to a trip should be on one expense report; do not submit until all expenses are accounted for in that 1 expense report; multiple expense reports are not allowed for the same guest trip
+• All expenses related to a trip should be on one expense report, therefore do not submit until all expenses are claimed.
+Mltiple expense reports are not allowed for the same guest trip

 • Summary of limits – for your convenience, below is a summary of limits of allowable guest expenses, this does not replace reviewing and understanding the policy.

-Flights Hotel Car Rental Gas Mileage Meals incidental (tips)
+Flights Hotel Car Rental - reimbursement only Gas Mileage Meals and Incidentals

-Economy Class Only (not "Economy Plus" on United Airlines or the like), upgrades are not allowed $275 nightly rate for domestic Intermediate size only Gas only for car rental, not personal car (see mileage) Publish rate on Cal Poly Travel Website, for personal car only Only if approved by host prior to trip - $55/day $7/day
+Economy Class Only (not "Economy Plus" on United Airlines or the like), upgrades are not allowed $275 nightly rate for domestic Intermediate size only Gas only for car rental, not personal car (see mileage) Publish rate on Cal Poly Travel Website, for personal car only Only if approved by host prior to trip - limit up to $59/day, receipts required $75+.

 Allowable Expenses